mkrahal/djapify/README.md

-# DJANGO Shopify App Framework
+# DJAPIFY - Shopify App Development Framework

-A shopify app development framework for Python and Django.
+Djapify is a shopify app development framework for Python and Django.

 This framework is made to be used as a functional starting point for the development of shopify apps, with all the necessary low-level structures pre-coded.

 Pre-coded Features:

-The Engine provides a SessionsController and all the required code for authenticating with a shop via Oauth (other authentication methods are not supported).
--  App Installation (create sessions and request shop access token for future usage when making api calls to the store)
+-  App Installation (authenticate with merchant store using Oauth, create sessions, and request access tokens to make api calls to the store)
--  Wehook registration (recieve uninstallation notices when merchant removes the app)
+-  Webhook registration (recieve uninstallation notices when merchant removes the app)
 -  Script tag registration (inject html / css / javascript in order to manipulate storefront)
 -  Embedded App SDK  (use shopify's SDK to embed apps directly in the merchant admin section and provide access to native admin GUI features)
 -  Support for handling Cross Origin Requests via a CORS specific middleware
 -  Create application charges and activate recurring charges
 -  Request permissions for application scope
--  HMAC validation
+-  HMAC validation (create and manage sessions using HMAC validation)
 -  Gracefully fallback when user declines recurring charge
 -  Celery task to periodically check if recurring charge is still active (if not store is deleted from app server "Registered Store" Database and     app service is no longer provided)